 VoIP makes it easy for agents to access this information through integration with CRM systems.
 Agents can review the information and use a click-to-call feature to dial a contact from the CRM system.

 Although a telesales campaign is primarily based on voice calls, some customers and prospects may prefer contact by other channels.

-The ability to offer contact by video conference is important if you market products that require demonstration, or if you want to differentiate the service you offer to higher-value customers and prospects.
+The ability to offer contact by video conference is important if you market products that require demonstration or want to differentiate your service to higher-value customers and prospects.

 When planning a telesales campaign, it’s essential to avoid contacting prospects registered on the National Do Not Call list.
 The Federal Trade Commission (FTC) publishes these lists to businesses and call centers and imposes fines on businesses that fail to comply.